 Lisa M. Campbell, Dean of Workforce Development, Butler County Community College states that by working with various businesses and manufacturers throughout the region the college provides market-relevant training across a variety of disciplines.
 By offering certificate programs, and hands-on training to provide the necessary skills to meet the demands of business, the community college is poised to further develop partnerships and programs with other educational institutions and training facilities.

-Jay Grassel, left, a student in Butler County Community College’s manufacturing preBC3_Manufacturing_080819-apprenticeship certificate program, left, watches instructor John Duncan set up a mill in the manufacturing lab on BC3’s main campus in Butler Township
+Jay Grassel, left, a student in Butler County Community College’s manufacturing pre-apprenticeship certificate program, left, watches instructor John Duncan set up a mill in the manufacturing lab on BC3’s main campus in Butler Township

 Campbell further identified a new initiative that is a collaboration between the County government, local agencies, and community partners.
 The new Empowerment Initiative has a mission is to create a County-wide culture of Empowerment utilizing an evidence-based model that supports and connects people who are employment challenged, their agencies/intermediaries, and employers to achieve successful employment outcomes for all.
 Butler County Community College is proud to be one of the supporting community partners to provide individuals a second chance in life.